adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 permalink: /chapters/introduction/
 ---

-*MaintainableCSS* is an approach to writing CSS that helps you, your current team and your future team to maintain CSS.
+*MaintainableCSS* is an approach to writing CSS that helps you and your team (current and future) maintain CSS.

 ## What is the goal of *MaintainableCSS*?